Ell06arch/CareCode/README.md

 Starting with 221 usable features (excluding the target), I applied a series of steps:
 * Ran domain-level VIF to reduce collinearity among numeric features
 * Created PCA composites from binary groups within the same domain
-* Preserved relevant interaction terms
+* Preserved relevant interaction terms (17 in total) to retain the study’s experimental design effects
 * Converted certain binary variables for consistency
+* Excluded two domains—Cognitive & Behavioral and School Education—to prevent leakage, since they reflect child outcomes that occur after the six-month window

 After deduplication, this left **103 unique features**.
 A final global VIF check was then applied to the combined set, which further reduced the count to **61 core features** — a more manageable foundation for selection and modeling.